 - Avoid swallowing water when swimming or playing in lakes, ponds, streams, swimming pools, and backyard "kiddie" pools.

 - Prevent cross contamination in food preparation areas by thoroughly washing hands, counters, cutting boards, and utensils after they touch raw meat.
 (This recommendation is especially important for anyone who prepares and serves food to others.)

 One of the major sources of numerous outbreaks is hamburger meat contaminated with E. coli 0157:H7; such infections have been termed "hamburger disease".
 Many authors recommend that hamburgers ordered in a restaurant should be "medium or well done," with no pink hamburger meat visible in the middle of the burger.
 Any "pink" hamburger meat should be cooked until brown to reduce the chance that viable E. coli are still present.

 In addition, any food or liquid involved in a recall due to possible E. coli contamination should be disposed of immediately.
 On August 8, 2010 about I million pounds of beef in California was recalled due to possible E. coli 0157:H7 contamination.
 In 2010, the FDA has recalled several productions of beef, including material put into dry pet foods due to this organism.
 Other FDA recalls due to EEC in 2010 included spinach and romaine lettuce.

 Some researchers suggest that babies who are breastfed, especially in third world countries, may reduce the infant's exposure to EEC bacteria.

-There is controversy about the use of antibiotics to prevent EEC, some physicians suggest the use of rifaximin; other physicians do not.
+There is controversy about the use of antibiotics to prevent EEC, some physicians suggest the use of rifaximin (Xifaxan); other physicians do not.
 Data to support such use of the antibiotic is not available.
 There are no commercially available anti-EEC vaccines available in the US, although vaccine research is ongoing.